nhitbt/BlenderKeymap-Industry-Compatible-Navigation-and-Transform/README.md

 # BlenderKeymap-Industry-Compatible-Navigation-and-Transform
 _Note: I was used to other software navigation and transform so switching to Blender was a struggle.
 Couldn't change to their Industry Compatible keymap because it's not applicable when watching tutorials.
 I couldn't find a keymap that only changed these hotkeys, so here goes.
 Hope this help~_

-## This keymap adjust some hotkeys for:
+## This keymap adjusts some hotkeys for:

 ### 3D space navigation
 Pan: Alt + Middle mouse <br />